ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 {
   / title /         -1: "Invalid locator",
-  / detail /        -2: "Operation locator is not in a valid form", / instance /      -3: "urn:ietf:params:scitt:error:invalidRequest"
+  / detail /        -2: "Operation locator is not in a valid form" }
-}
 ~~~